What is an Op Amp Voltage follower?

 An Op Amp voltage follower (voltage follower using operational amplifier) is a circuit which has a voltage gain of 1.
-To better understand the operation of a voltage follower, we must remember the operation of a Op Amp as an non-inverting amplifier.
+To better understand the operation of a voltage follower, we must remember the operation of an Op Amp as a non-inverting amplifier.
 See the diagram below.

 Op Amp Non-inverting amplifier

 The Op-Amp non-inverting amplifier gain is given by the formula: 1 + (R2/R1).

-If we make R2 resistor value equal to zero and make the R1 resistor value very large (infinity), we have an amplifier with gain G = 1.
+If we make R2 resistor value equal to zero and make the R1 resistor value very large, we have an amplifier with gain G = 1.
 This means that the output signal has the same value as the input signal.
 See the following diagram.

 Op Amp Voltage Follower (Voltage Buffer)

 A buffer has an output that is exactly as the input.
 This behavior may initially seem useless, but has features that help solve impedance coupling problems.

-- The input impedance of a buffer with an operational amplifier is very high, close to infinity
+- The input impedance of a buffer using an operational amplifier is very high, close to infinity

 - The output impedance is very low, just a few ohms.

-If the input impedance is very high, it does not charge the circuit that is sending the signal, and if its output impedance is low, it can deliver a sufficient amount of current to the circuit receiving the signal.
+If the input impedance is very high, it does not load the circuit that is sending the signal, and if its output impedance is low, it can deliver a sufficient amount of current to the circuit receiving the signal.

 Voltage follower advantages